hekonsek/clails_cf/documentation.md

 ### Dry run deploy

-In order to generate CloudFormation template without creating an actual stack in AWS, use `--dry-run` option:
+In order to generate CloudFormation templates without creating an actual stack in AWS, use `--dry-run` option:

 ```
 $ clails deploy --dry-run